 The artist, in a collaboration with writer Ben Watts and filmmaker Matthew L Bamber made the short film Black Allen (2016).
 The main character, played by Dodgson, “becomes the unwitting champion of a workers revolt as a shipyard is brought to its knees over its foul tasting tea.
 A nine minute film of found footage, live action and puppetry to visualize an absurd narrated poem.
 The resulting work sits somewhere between German expressionism and a 1970s British public service broadcast…”

 A great admirer of physical theatre and the great clowns: the mock-serious tone of this film sets the keynote for much of Dodgson’s work where the stereotype is countered by humanity and a message of empowerment is shared with a joke.

 Paul Dodgson was born in Manchester, England in 1963 and lives in Stockport, Cheshire, England.
 He gained an MA Sculpture from the Royal College of Art.
 London, England in 1994.
 Since 2001 he has worked as Senior Technician at the Whitworth Art Gallery, University of Manchester, Manchester.
 England.
-He was also a Lecturer in Fine Art Sculpture, BA Fine Art at the University Centre Blackburn from 2001 to 2013.

 Recent one person exhibitions in the UK include Who’s Who (2011), Central Art Gallery and Library, Ashton under Lyne.
 Paul Dodgson, Recent Sculptures and Drawings (2012), Doncaster Museum and Art Gallery, Doncaster.